Frequently asked questions about Evorel®

 For further information, please consult the Patient Information Leaflet.

-Am I at risk of developing Cancer?
+Am I at risk of developing endometrial hyperplasia or endometrial cancer?

 HRT is not recommended for women who have ever had cancer of the lining of the womb.